hunterjackson/docs/source/mqtt.rst

     {"deviceId":103,"value":26.991,"region":"AMER","timestamp":1482236627236}
     {"deviceId":104,"value":34.17,"region":"AMER","timestamp":1482236627236}

-Check Kafka with the console consumer the topic for kavro (the Mqtt payload was a avro and we translated that into a Kafka Connect Struct)
+Check for records in Kafka with the console consumer. the topic for kavro (the Mqtt payload was a avro and we translated that into a Kafka Connect Struct)

 .. sourcecode:: bash